LunarVim/LunarVim/README.md

 ## Testimonials

-> I have the processing power of a potato with 4 gb of ram and LunarVim runs perfectly.
+> "I have the processing power of a potato with 4 gb of ram and LunarVim runs perfectly."
-> - Juan Cortelezzi, LunarVim user.
+> - @juanCortelezzi, LunarVim user.

 ## Resources